KevinVuongly/programmeerproject/REPORT.md

 This file contains external code that I used to construct the slider.

 ##### d3-tip.js
-This file contains external code that I used to construct the tooltips.
+This file contains external code that I used to construct the tooltip.

 ##### scatterplot.js
 This file contains all global variables and interactivity functions needed for the scatterplot.